SHOW SIDEBAR

 3. dial decoration

-Besides this, there are various decorations.
+In addition to this, there are various other decorations.

 thunk dial